James Arthur Williams: Life

-James Arthur Williams was born in Gordon, Georgia, to Arthur Costlar and Blanche Brooks Williams.
-He later moved to Savannah, where he became a noted antiques dealer and historic preservationist.
-He was active in the preservation of the Savannah Historic District.
+James Arthur Williams was born in 1930 in Gordon, Georgia, to Arthur Costlar, a barber, and Blanche Brooks Williams.
+He studied piano at Middle Georgia College and interior design at Ringling College in Sarasota, Florida.
+He dropped out of Ringling after the second of three years and enrolled at Mercer University in Macon, Georgia.

+After serving briefly in the U.S. Air Force, in 1952 Williams moved to Savannah, where he began working for Klug's Furniture Company at the corner of Victory Drive and Abercorn Street.
+He lived on Washington Square.

+Williams became a noted antiques dealer after opening a shop, with his friend Jack Kieffer (1915–2007), in 1953.

+He was active in the preservation of the Savannah Historic District, and was known for chain-smoking his favorite King Edward cigarillos.
 In 1955, at the age of 24, Williams bought and restored his first three buildings: the single-level houses located at 541, 543 and 545 East Congress Street.
 Over the following 35 years, he restored more than fifty homes in Savannah, as well as in the low country of Georgia and South Carolina.
-Notable Savannah houses he restored include the Odingsells House, the Merault House, the Hampton Lillibridge House, James Habersham's Pink House and the Armstrong House.
+Notable Savannah houses he restored include the Odingsells House, the Merault House, the Hampton Lillibridge House (which he had exorcised), James Habersham's Pink House and the Armstrong House.

-In 1969, Williams purchased Mercer House, which was originally built for General Hugh Mercer, great-grandfather of famed American songwriter Johnny Mercer.
+Williams purchased the 1800 acre Cabbage Island, an undeveloped barrier island off the Georgia coast, in 1968.
+He paid $5,000 for it, and later sold it for $900,000.
+With his newfound fortune, in 1969 Williams purchased Mercer House, an Italianate mansion located at 429 Bull Street which was originally built for General Hugh Mercer, great-grandfather of famed American songwriter Johnny Mercer.
 At the time of the purchase, the house had been vacant for almost a decade since its former occupants, the Shriners organization, had used the building for their Alee Temple.
 Over two years, Williams restored the house.
-After the restoration, it became his residence; he ran his antiques restoration business from the carriage house located behind the mansion.
+After the restoration, it became his residence; he ran his antiques restoration business from the basement of Mercer House, assisted by Barry Thomas (1954–1992), a native of Glasgow, Scotland.
+His antique shop was behind the house, on Whitaker Street, run by Kenneth Worthy.

+Williams held annual Christmas parties at Mercer House, on the eve of the cotillion's debutante ball, which were the highlight of many people's social calendars.
+Williams had an "in" box and an "out" box for his invitations, depending on whether or not the person was in Williams's favor at the time.

-In 1979, during the filming on Monterey Square of The Ordeal of Dr. Mudd, starring Dennis Weaver, Williams hung a flag of Nazi Germany outside of a window at Mercer House in an attempt to disrupt the shoot, after the film company declined to make a donation to the local humane society, as Williams had requested.
+In 1979, during the filming on Monterey Square of The Ordeal of Dr. Mudd, starring Dennis Weaver, Williams hung a flag of Nazi Germany outside of a window at Mercer House in an attempt to disrupt the shoot, after the film company declined to make a donation to the local humane society (of whom Jack Kieffer was president), as Williams had requested.
 The Congregation Mickve Israel, located across the square, complained to the city.